iondv/framework/docs/en/2_system_description/metadata_structure/meta_class/atr_itemclass_backcoll.md

 - When specifying a parent class, it is possible to create objects of the parent and child classes
 - Collection with object are loaded according to the semantics specified in the meta collection class or collection attribute

-## Collection processing and its storage format
+## Collection processing and storage format
 To save the collection, transfer the array of actions (the example below) in the corresponding attribute of the object:

 ```